What Is User Experience (UX) Design?

 User experience design helps in adding value to the products and services being offered and its applications span across various disciplines related to design and are not just limited to information architecture and visual design.

 User experience design plays a paramount role in determining the evolution of a product through a rigorous process of design and development based on guidelines that are formulated by user research and the validation of test concepts.
 A good user experience design ensures that people using a particular product or service have a great experience that results in a high level of customer satisfaction and loyalty.
+A web design company specializing in user experience can take this process even further, ensuring that people using a particular product or service have a great experience that results in a high level of customer satisfaction and loyalty.

 7 User Experience (UX) Design Techniques for Increased Effectiveness